ericjwdchen/ericjwdchen.github.io/bookshelf/index.md

 weight: 1
 ---

-I've put one star (★) in front of books I thought were certainly worth reading and two stars (★★) in front of books definitely worth reading.
+One star books (★) are certainly worth reading and two star books (★★) are definitely worth reading.

 ## In Progress